About Alan Dean Foster....

 Though restricted (for now) to the exploration of one world, Foster's love of the far-away and exotic has led him to travel extensively.
 After graduating from college he lived for a summer with the family of a Tahitian policeman and camped out in French Polynesia.
 He and his wife JoAnn Oxley, of Moran, Texas, have traveled to Europe and throughout Asia and the Pacific in addition to exploring the back roads of Tanzania and Kenya.
 Foster has camped out in the "Green Hell" region of the Southeastern Peruvian jungle, photographing army ants and pan-frying piranha (lots of small bones; tastes a lot like trout); has ridden forty-foot whale sharks in the remote waters off Western Australia, and was one of three people on the first commercial air flight into Northern Australia's Bungle Bungle National Park.
 He has rappelled into New Mexico's fabled Lechugilla Cave, white-water rafted the length of the Zambezi's Batoka Gorge, driven solo the length and breadth of Namibia, crossed the Andes by car, sifted the sands of unexplored archeological sites in Peru, gone swimming with giant otters in Brazil, surveyed remote Papua New Guinea and West Papua both above and below the water, and dived unexplored reefs throughout the South Pacific and Indian Ocean.
 His filmed footage of Great White Sharks feeding off South Australia has appeared on both American television and the BBC.

 Besides traveling he enjoys listening to both classical music and heavy metal.
+In April of 2020 he began writing orchestral music and to date has written a number of short pieces in addition to two symphonies.
 Other pastimes include hiking, body surfing, and scuba diving.
 In his age and weight class he is a current world and Eurasian champion in powerlifting (bench press).
 He studied karate with Aaron and Chuck Norris before Norris decided to give up teaching for acting.
 He has taught screenwriting, literature, and film history at UCLA and Los Angeles City College as well as having lectured at universities and conferences around the world.
 A life member of the Science-Fiction Writers of America, he also spent two years serving on the Planning and Zoning Commission of his home town of Prescott, Arizona.
 Foster's correspondence and manuscripts are in the Special Collection of the Hayden Library of Arizona State University, Tempe, Arizona.

 The Fosters reside in Prescott in a house built of brick salvaged from a turn-of-the-century miners' hotel/